ASV185/ASV185/README.md

    Hi, I am Amanda Ventura 🌺

  Ethusiastic Front End Developer who started learning front end development from a coding bootcamp called SheCodes.
- Currently, I continued learning more classes with SheCodes to received all front end development certificates.
+ Currently, I continued learning more classes with SheCodes to received all front end development certificates and backend development certificates.
- Technologies that I learned are HTML, CSS, Javascript, Bootstrap, React.
+ Technologies that I learned are HTML, CSS, Javascript, Bootstrap, React, and Python.

-You can reach me by email at saenz242ever@gmail.com, or my LinkedIn is https://www.linkedin.com/in/amanda-ventura-070130152/.
+You can reach me by email at amaventura0@gmail.com, or my LinkedIn is https://www.linkedin.com/in/amanda-ventura-070130152/.

 Languages and Tools that I use: